RuABraun/RuABraun.github.io/about.markdown

 I'm currently doing speech recognition research at Idiap Research Institute in Switzerland.

 Decided I wanted to ASR towards the end of my Bachelor's.
-Then worked at Speechmatics in Cambridge, afterwards did consulting/contracting through my own company Ark Research Ltd and single-handedly created a speech-to-text app from scratch for Android.
+Then worked at Speechmatics in Cambridge, afterwards did consulting/contracting through my own company Ark Research Ltd and single-handedly created a speech-to-text app ("typefree") from scratch for Android.

-Probably going to go back to industry soon.
+Will be joining [recapp](https://recapp.ch/) at the start of next year.

 Like doing a lot of different things: Boxing, (modern) dance and bouldering.
 Love discussing movies books TV shows and music.
 Used to play violin and french horn, now play bass guitar.
 Used to play a lot of video games (RTS & FPS, was semi-pro at SC2), still like chatting about them.